RaphaelRFreitas/MovieAPI_C214Lab/README.md

 This will start the API server on port 8000.

 ## Testing the API
-You can test the API using a tool like Postman or by using the command line with the curl utility.
-Here are some examples of how to test each CRUD operation:
+You can test the API using a tool like Postman or by using the command line with the pytest utility.
 ```bash
 pytest
 ```